je-miralles/TACT/README.md

 object structure that holds the canonical position of the sequence with respect to a sequence.
 Generalizes the relationship between Columns, Reads, and Alignments.

+### VCF
+The Variant Call Format is an annotated list of positions.
+This object implements an iterator over this information that can be run in tandem with another iterator.